GIScience/gis-training-resource-center/_sources/content/Modul_3/en_qgis_module_3_ex2.md

 name: IFRC Logistics Icon
 ---
 ```
+Context:

-The operations team is making plans to deliver much-needed supplies to the affected region around Larkana, where they are desperately needed.
+The operations team is making plans to deliver much-needed supplies to the affected region around Larkana.
 Currently, there is uncertainty about how the supplies can be transported there.
-The operations team has asked for more information on this issue.
+The operations team has asked for more information on this topic.

 They need answers to the following three questions:
 * Which roads leading into Larkana are blocked, and at what specific locations are they blocked?